* for health and happiness *

 There are many different types of Qigong.
 Taijiwuxigong has exercises (daoyins) to help different areas of the body.

-All Taijiwuxigong exercises lengthen and open the spinal column and help develop a vibration force that is activated from an energy centre in the belly (the lower dantien).
-The system uses an outward focus encouraging Qi (energy) to move through the meridians and leave the body and with it the negative qi (binqi).
+All the daoyins lengthen and open the spinal column and help develop a vibration force that is activated from an energy centre in the belly (the lower dantien).
+The system uses an outward focus encouraging qi (energy) to move through the meridians and leave the body and with it the negative qi (binqi).

-Spontaneous movement can occur through connecting with the earth energy, this can to help the release of physical and emotional tensions which have accumulated in the body and the emotional state can change from negative to positive.
+Spontaneous movement may occur through connecting with the earth energy, this can help to release physical and emotional tensions which have accumulated in the body.

-Stress and daily habits affect our posture which has a knock-on effect on our nervous system, metabolism and health.
+Stress and daily habits affect our posture, nervous system, metabolism and general health.
 Regular practice of Taijiwuxigong can undo and clear the effects of these habits and support the system to develop healthier responses and as well as healthier postural habits.

 Buqi is an energy healing treatment system devised by Dr Shen Hongxun.
 In ancient times advanced taijiquan masters would use four different taijijin (taichi forces) for fighting.
 Today these same four forces (physical force, energy force, mental force and spiritual force) are used in Buqi for healing.